Z-8Bit/Firefox/README.md

 3. Vertical Tabs inspired by [FF-vertical-tabs](https://git.sr.ht/~ranmaru/ff-vertical-tabs)

-Massive thanks to my friend [ZtereoHype](https://github.com/ZtereoHYPE) for his help in the Bottom Safari Tabs CSS, this wouldn't have been possible without him.
+<b>Massive thanks to my friend [ZtereoHype](https://github.com/ZtereoHYPE) for his help in the Bottom Safari Tabs CSS, this wouldn't have been possible without him.</b>